Ditectrev/Awesome-DVA-C02-Book-Amazon-Web-Services-Certified-AWS-Certified-Developer-Associate/aws-fundamentals/route_53.md

 - **If multiple values are returned, a random one is chosen by the client**
 - When Alias enabled, specify only one AWS resource
 - Can’t be associated with Health Checks

+### Routing Policies – Multi-Value

+- Use when routing traffic to multiple resources
+- Route 53 return multiple values/resources
+- Can be associated with Health Checks (return only values for healthy resources)
+- Up to 8 healthy records are returned for each Multi-Value query
+- **Multi-Value is not a substitute for having an ELB**

 ![Simple Routing](../images/simple_routing.png)